Everybit-legacy/everybit.js/whitepaper/README.md

 All of the "thinking" happens at the client level, protected by the privacy inherent in that device itself.
 The client decides what content to request, and no private data is ever sent naked over the network.
 For applications using EB, the relationships between end users are not embedded in, or dependent on, the applications they use.
 Instead, an application expresses and implements the user's desire to communicate in certain ways with certain people.
 While this limits a developers ability to lock-in users by walling off their content and connections, it frees them up to focus on creating feature-rich applications and on perfecting client-side interfaces.

 By including a P2P wrapper around WebRTC, EveryBit.js can be used to turn every regular browser-based user in the system into a maintainer of the system.
-Instead of implementing a particular vision of what a social network should be, individual application developers can build interfaces and tools that are broad or intended to meet the needs of a select group of users, industry, or sub-culture.
+Instead of copying an existing model for what a social network should be, each application developer can build interfaces and tools intended to meet the needs of a select group of users, industry, or sub-culture.

 <a name="thistimeisdifferent"></a>
 ##Why this time it's different
 People have been trying to create decentralized versions of services like Facebook, Twitter, and DNS itself for many years.
-Here's why we think this time -- and this project -- really is different:
+Here's why we think this time — and this project — really is different:

 <a name="timeisright"></a>
 ###The time is right
-All around, there are signs of people working to protect publishing liberty, increase privacy, maintain access to content, and provide simplicity despite the growing number of logins and messaging buckets.
+All around, there are signs of people working to protect publishing freedoms, increase privacy, maintain access to content, and provide simplicity despite the growing number of logins and messaging buckets.
 Most of these are piecemeal, stopgap tools that address a single problem, like how to backup data from social networks (SocialSafe), combined inboxes for reading and posting (HootSuite), and provably secure storage (MaidSafe).

 ###The vision is right
-Instead of building one more tool to plug the gaps, EveryBit.js has broad tools to support secure communication and shared identity management, and isn't bound to any particular implementation.
+Instead of building more specifics tools to plug individual gaps, EveryBit.js has broad tools to support secure communication and shared identity management, and isn't bound to any particular implementation.

 ###The architecture is right
 <a name="architectureisright"></a>